NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 `placed_object_labels`.
 Default: False
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "placers"
-- `move_object` (bool): If True, a placer will be generated to pickup an object.
+- `move_object` (bool): If True, the placer will move the object on the X axis from its `placed_object_position` to `move_object_end_position`.
 Default: False
 - `move_object_end_position`: ([VectorFloatConfig](#VectorFloatConfig)
-dict, or list of VectorFloatConfig dicts): The placed object's end position after being moved by a placer
+dict, or list of VectorFloatConfig dicts): If `move_object` is True, the placer will move the object from its `placed_object_position` to the X position in `move_object_end_position`.
+Note that the Y and Z positions in `move_object_end_position` are ignored; the Y and Z positions set in `placed_object_position` are kept the same.
+(This option remains a Vector for backwards compatibility.)
-- `move_object_y`: The placer will raise the object by this value during the move object event.
+- `move_object_y`: If `move_object` is True, the placer will raise the object by this amount before moving it on the X/Z axes, and lower it by the same amount afterward.
+Default: `0`
-    Default: 0
-- `move_object_z`: The placer will move the object along the z-axis, slide along the x-axis and move back.
-    Default: 1.5
+- `move_object_z`: If `move_object` is True, the placer will move the object by this amount in the -Z direction after raising it on the Y axis but before moving it on the X axis, and move it by the same amount again in the +Z direction after moving it on the X axis and before lowering it on the Y axis.
+Default: `1.5`
-- `pickup_object` (bool): If True, a placer will be generated to pickup an object.
+- `pickup_object` (bool): If True, the placer will pickup the object.
 Default: False
 - `placed_object_above` (string, or list of strings): A label for an existing object in your configuration whose X/Z position will be used for this placer's (and the placed object's) starting position.
 Overrides